 You will be granted an exclusive look behind the scenes of many renowned law firms and will meet experienced lawyers, who will support you during your preparations.
 Often, Vis Moot participants will later have the opportunity to intern with one of those firms.
 The Vis Moot is also one of the largest social events for law students worldwide.
 As there are no preliminary knock-out rounds, all participants meet at the finals in Vienna and Hong Kong, where they will compete for the coveted prizes.
 Plus, you will make new friends from all over the world.
 After all, you will always have one thing in common: the Moot spirit that will create a lasting bond between all of you, no matter on which continent you live.

 During the phase of preparing your oral arguments, you will not only attend pleading sessions held at renowned law firms in Germany, but also participate in exciting Pre-Moots in other countries.
 The last Mannheim team, for example, went to Edinburgh, Riga, and Moscow.
 Of course, the finals in Vienna and Hong Kong are the real highlight.
-In addition to the pleading sessions, you can take part in multiple leisure activities such as going to the legendary parties in Ost Klub (a bar now called Schwarzberg) in Vienna.
+In addition to the pleading sessions, you can take part in multiple leisure activities such as going to the legendary moot parties.
 Unforgettable.
+The costs for travelling and accomodation are fully covered by sponsorship.

 Don’t worry: you won’t be set back!
 The state examination office of Baden-Württemberg responsible for the state examinations in law (LJPA) guarantees that the semester in which you participate in the Willem C. Vis Moot will not be counted towards the total number of semesters in your program of study (see section 22 subsection 2 number 5 of the Act on Lawyer Training and Examination of the Land of Baden-Württemberg (JAPrO)).
 This means that the Vis Moot will not affect your ability to take the first state examination in stages (Abschichtung) in the second phase of the integrated program in Law.
 The second phase of the integrated program in Law that leads to the state examination can be prolonged by one semester.
 Further information is provided here.